 - General Bequests: A sum of money, or a percentage of your estate, for NGUís unrestricted use.

-- Designated Bequests: This is money to be used for a specific purpose at NGU (if this option is for you, please contact our office to discuss your wishes)
+- Designated Bequests: Money to be used for a specific purpose at NGU (if this option is for you, please contact our office to discuss your wishes)

-- Residuary Bequests: This is money or property left over after specific bequests have been made.
+- Residuary Bequests: Money or property left over after specific bequests have been completed.

 - Contingency Bequests: A gift to an alternate beneficiary in case your designated heirs have predeceased you.

-- Memorial Fund: A gift through which you can honor the memory of someone you admire.
+- Memorial Fund: A gift to honor the memory of someone you admire.

-- Life Insurance: This is a gift to NGU through purchasing a life insurance policy and listing North Greenville University as owner and beneficiary.
+- Life Insurance: A gift to NGU through purchasing a life insurance policy and listing North Greenville University as owner and beneficiary.
 An advantage of this type of gift are tax deductible premiums.

-- Testamentary Trust: This is a trust fund that sets aside part of your estate to be managed for North Greenville University.
+- Testamentary Trust: A trust fund that sets aside part of your estate to be managed for North Greenville University.
 This type of fund can provide a lifetime income for your beneficiaries.
 The principal goes to NGU after their deaths.

 - Life Income Plans: These plans provide income now for you or a beneficiary.
 This option can save on taxes, while providing the university with working capital.
 Since there are several types, we can discuss further with you.

-- Charitable Remainder Annuity Trust: This is a fixed dollar amount each year which goes to you or your beneficiary.
+- Charitable Remainder Annuity Trust: A fixed dollar amount each year which goes to you or your beneficiary.
 After a stated period, the remainder passes to NGU.

-- Charitable Remainder Untrust: This is similar to an annuity trust, except a fixed percentage of the trustís assets each year goes to you or your beneficiary.
+- Charitable Remainder Untrust: Similar to an annuity trust, except a fixed percentage of the trustís assets each year goes to you or your beneficiary.

-- Deferred Annuity: You make a gift to NGU and the college, in
+- Deferred Annuity: You make a gift to NGU and the university, in